 In this article, you'll learn all about what to do if you lose your retainer, including:

-- What to do when you lose your retainer
+- What to do if you lost your retainer

 - What happens when you lose your retainer

 - How long before your teeth start shifting